morse-simulator/morse/doc/morse/user/advanced_tutorials/hri_tutorial.rst

   ROS installation (you should only need the core ROS tools).
 If you need to install ROS, please refer to `ROS installation instruction <http://www.ros.org/wiki/ROS/installation>`_.

-.. warning:: MORSE 0.2 does not offer support for ROS.
-ROS is supported in the development trunk.
-Please
-    ignore the part concerning ROS if you don't feel confident enough to install the latest MORSE version.
+.. warning:: You need at least MORSE 0.3 to have ROS  support.

 Setup the scene
 ---------------